knowledgepixels/nanopub-ecosystem/README.md

 ### 2nd Generation Nanopublication Services

-- Nanopub Query:
+- Nanopub Query services:
-  - runs queries
+  - run queries
+  - get data from Registry and Archive services
-  - open or restricted
+  - are open or restricted
-  - currently in alpha version
+  - _currently in alpha version_
-- Nanopub Registry:
+- Nanopub Registry services:
-  - coverage by pubkeys/types (via setting)
+  - have coverage by pubkeys/types (via setting)
-  - provides lists of nanopublications by pubkey/type
+  - provide lists of nanopublications by pubkey/type
-  - accepts new nanopublications
+  - accept new nanopublications
-  - open
+  - are open
-  - currently in design phase
+  - _currently in design phase_
-- Nanopub Archive:
+- Nanopub Archive services:
-  - coverage by URI/hash prefix
+  - have coverage by URI/hash prefix
-  - provides individual nanopublications by URI/hash
+  - provide individual nanopublications by URI/hash
+  - get data from Registry services
-  - open
+  - are open
-  - to be developed
+  - _to be developed_
-- Nanopub Dumps:
+- Nanopub Dumps services:
-  - provides bulk nanopublication files
+  - provide bulk nanopublication files
+  - get data from Registry and Archive services
-  - open
+  - are open
-  - to be developed
+  - _to be developed_